 Product Validation

 A number of products were generated with data from the GOES-15 instruments (Imager and Sounder) and then compared to the same products generated from other satellites or ground-based measurements.
-Products derived from the Sounder include: Total Precipitable Water (TPW), Lifted Index (LI), Clouds products, and Atmospheric Motion Vectors (AMVs).
+Products derived from the Sounder include: Total Precipitable Water (TPW), Lifted Index (LI), Cloud products, and Atmospheric Motion Vectors (AMVs).
 The products derived from the Imager include: Clouds, AMVs, CSBT, SST, and Fire Detection.
 It should be noted that most of these product comparisons were completed with the SRF available during the PLT.

 Total Precipitable Water (TPW) from the Sounder